A lot of students find Verbal Reasoning (VR) hard.

 Speed reading is not about consuming every word, but about extracting the information you need.
-It is the number one Verbal Reasoning technique here as it is absolutely essential.
+It is the number one Verbal Reasoning technique as it is absolutely essential to success.

-C) Scan in different patterns to try and consume texts faster (see the image below).
+Scan in different patterns to try and consume texts faster.

-Keep a UCAT diary and see if you notice any patterns.
-This can apply to question types you are struggling with or specific errors you are making.
+Remember, the questions you get wrong are often more important than the ones you get right.
+So keep a UCAT diary and see if you notice any patterns – this can apply to question types you're struggling with or specific errors you're making.

 Ollie Campbell, the CEO of Milanote, reported a 23% increase in company productivity after introducing quiet times into the working day.

-VR is a very high-focus section, make sure you organise a quiet study space.
+VR is a very high-focus section, so make sure you organise a quiet study space.

 Start without focusing on the time limit and then build up to the required speed.
 Starting early helps you achieve gradual familiarity.
 Make no mistake: familiarity is power.

 Reading before engaging with the question is a great way to run out of time.
 Time is the enemy here, and we need to treat it like a limited resource.
-Remembering specific sentences is very hard, so reading first will result in re-reading - not a good idea.
+Remembering specific sentences is very hard, so reading first will result in re-reading which is not a good idea.

 Engage with the question first and then scan the text.

-The takeaway is: ONLY consider the information given in the passage and disregard your existing knowledge or opinion!
+The takeaway is only consider the information given in the passage and disregard any existing knowledge or opinions!